 The President was informed about the results of checks in border protection agencies and about the situation on the Belarusian-Russian border.
 He explained why the State Secretariat was instructed to carry out inspections in this sphere.
 “The answer is simple.
 Illegal migration and trade, drugs and other things,” the head of state said.
 He expressed an opinion that boarder guards are working hard.
 The number of apprehensions on the border increased by 30%.

 The 2nd European Games received its fair share of attention during the meeting.
 The head of state was interested in whether there were any questions regarding the forthcoming hosting of the prestigious international competition.
-Alexander Lukashenko pointed out that the Belarusian capital city will become an international sport epicenter in that period.
+Aleksandr Lukashenko pointed out that the Belarusian capital city will become an international sport epicenter in that period.
 A lot of foreign guests from European countries and other foreign states will arrive in Minsk.
 Security considerations represent part of the preparations for the European Games.
 “Belarus should worthily host the 2nd European Games in 2019,” the President stressed.

 The participants of the meeting also discussed the state of affairs in law enforcement.
-According to Alexander Lukashenko, the optimization of power-wielding agencies is of fundamental importance.
+According to Aleksandr Lukashenko, the optimization of power-wielding agencies is of fundamental importance.
 “We will determine personnel numbers, the expenses required for specific areas, and will make adjustments this year,” the head of state said.
 Optimization will still be required in the future, but it will be up to the heads of the law enforcement agencies to take care of it, the President believes.
 “We will just keep an eye on the matter and encourage optimization efforts.
-But not at the top level and not on the scale of the country the way we are doing it now,” Alexander Lukashenko remarked.
+But not at the top level and not on the scale of the country the way we are doing it now,” Aleksandr Lukashenko remarked.

 Apart from that, the President was informed about the performance of all law enforcement bodies in H1.
 According to State Secretary of the Security Council Stanislav Zas, all government bodies in charge of ensuring national security has been working well in H1.